openshift/training/docs/05-infrastructure-nodes.md

 There are two available EC2 AZs into which we can deposit infrastructure components (`1b` and `1c`).
-Take a look at one specifically with `oc get machineset 190125-3-worker-us-west-1b -n openshift-cluster-api -o yaml`.
+Take a look at one specifically with `oc get machineset 190125-3-worker-us-west-1b -n openshift-machine-api -o yaml`.
 There are a few very important sections.

 ### Metadata